 As with any profession, podiatrists have many different tools we can use to achieve results.
 This is important because we have to consider a variety of factors when deciding the best course of treatment for our patients.
-Now, in an ideal world, everything could be effectively addressed without needing surgical intervention, but the real world doesn’t quite work that way.
 There are times when surgery does constitute the best path.
 Even within the realm of surgery, we do have various options at our disposal, including minimally-invasive procedures like arthroscopy.

 An Introduction to Arthroscopy